Follow @scope_views

 The 68mm tube ring was standard on the FC-60, the FC-50 and the FC-65; it can also be substituted with a modern one for the FOA-60 (compare photos above).

-The smaller FCs would have been fitted with Takahashi s tiny 5x25 finder - an outstanding little optic, with properly baffled and blackened internals, a little helical focuser and a wide sharp field; like a smaller version of the usual 6x30 (see above).
+The smaller FCs would have been fitted with Takahashi’s tiny 5x25 finder - an outstanding little optic, with properly baffled and blackened internals, a little helical focuser and a wide sharp field; like a smaller version of the usual 6x30 (see above).

-The FC-60 was likely supplied with 18mm and 7mm Takahashi MC Orthoscopic eyepieces (and a matching 0.965 prism diagonal).
+The FC-60 came with a 0.965” visual back.
+There is no 2” eyepiece holder option for the standard focuser, but it can be directly replaced with the 1.25” equivalent from an FS-60.
+The FC-60 was likely supplied with 18mm and 7mm Takahashi MC Orthoscopic eyepieces (and a matching 0.965” prism diagonal).

-Supplied Takahashi MC Orthoscopic 18mm and 7mm eyepieces.
+Supplied Takahashi 0.965” prism diagonal, MC Orthoscopic 18mm and 7mm eyepieces.
+Also shown, 1.25” eyepiece holder threads on in place of the 0.965”.

-In Use Daytime
+In Use – Daytime

 Waiting on a fellside for the planets to pop out in the dusk sky, I enjoyed using the FC-60 as a spotter.
 I viewed the brightly-lit power station across the bay; followed planes whizzing across the western sky; examined a farmhouse in the darkening valley below lit weirdly blue by unseen Christmas lights.
 A bright satellite slowly passed to the east and I followed that too.
 Wind turbines turned in silhouette against the sunset horizon.